Digital Marketing for Financial Advisors

 Wealth managers and financial advisors must emphasize locality and accessibility within a particular region or community.
 In fact, your locality is your best weapon against the faceless “big box” wealth management firms like Merrill Lynch and JP Morgan, whose own advisors often feature an ironically meager web presence, other than a desultory listing of their office address and phone number.

-The trend these days is to “buy local”, and consumers (even high-end consumers) are buying into that message more than ever before.
-Wouldn’t your best clients rather meet in person and shake the hand (well, you know, post COVID-19, if there is such a time!) of the person who’s going to be managing their precious life savings?
+The trend these days is to “buy local“, and consumers (even high-end consumers) are buying into that message more than ever before.
+Wouldn’t your best clients rather meet in person and shake the hand (well, you know, post COVID-19, if there is such a time!) of the person who’s going to be managing their precious life savings

-Google My Business
+Google Business Profile

 Emphasize Who You Are